 Statement

-Annie Seaton is a mixed media artist and painter whose artwork has been exhibited nationally and internationally and in such notable collections as the Vernon Collection, the Marriott, Sun Coast, Hyatt and Hilton Hotels among many others.
-She is also a prize winning fine artist on minted.com selling over 2200 fine art prints since 2012.
+Annie Seaton is a lens based artist and painter whose artwork has been exhibited nationally and internationally and in such notable collections as the Vernon Collection, the Marriott, Sun Coast, Hyatt, and Four Seasons Hotels among many others.
+She was recently featured in the Holiday 2024 Sunset Magazine and has had numerous artworks placed in major San Francisco Bay Area medical facilities.

 Installation, Large Photo Quilt, Hauoli, MOAH, Lancaster